Educator Evaluation Systems 2023-2024

 IMPACT OF NOT COMPLETING Evaluations ON EDUCATOR CONTRACTS

 The impact is a local determination.
 The district should work with its legal counsel and may collaborate with bargaining organizations to determine contract status.
-A teacher for whom an evaluation is not completed is afforded rights established under Ohio law.
-Likewise, districts also should be mindful that administrators who do not receive completed evaluations are afforded rights under Ohio law.
+A teacher for whom an evaluation is not completed is afforded rights established under Ohio law (Section 3319.111).
+Likewise, districts also should be mindful that administrators who do not receive completed evaluations are afforded rights under Ohio law (Section 3319.02).

-If an educator’s evaluation was not completed the prior year, that educator will be on a full evaluation cycle for the current year, including when any exemption is utilized.
+If an educator’s evaluation was not completed the prior year, that educator will be on a full evaluation cycle for the current year, including when any exemption is utilized within OhioES (See this FAQ for list of exemptions.).

-OTES 2.0 will be fully implemented by all districts in 2022-2023.
+OTES 2.0 is fully implemented by all districts in 2023-2024.
 For information about OTES 2.0 trainings and credentialing, please see the Credentialed Evaluators web page.

 The component “Evidence of Student Learning” on the Teacher Performance Evaluation Rubric will be evaluated.